GarboMuffin/nicehash-calculator/README.md

 ```

 Most of these coins are unprofitable to mine and thus are not aliased to their algo. (eg. cryptonight does not include quazarcoin or whatever, just monero)

+## Disclaimer
+I am not responsible for any losses that come as a result of this program.
+The results of this program do not neccessarily reflect real world results.
+Your money is your responsibility.
+This does not account for fees (nicehash, pool, withdraw, exchange, transaction fees when the mempool is full...) or pool luck (this assumes constant 100% pool luck, which is not realistic. i've seen pool luck of >8000% one time...).
+Conservsion rates can change very quickly making any results here obsolete.

+## tips
+send me money even though i don't deserve it

+BTC: 1EecFw5Nq8ACAUKVptUPkakgXb2sbPQa7Z
+BTC/Native SegWit: bc1qvwfx77aqe2ssu4as39mskmhp22v0dmjtapvmjw
+ETH: 0x86dd805eb129Bfb268F21455451cD3C4dAA1c5F9